How to align your startup's sales and marketing to enter new markets

 Using your go-to-market strategy

-In the product-market fit stage, your anchor point is your product and your early customers.
-This is used to validate your product and hypotheses.
+At the product–market fit stage, your focus is on your product and your early customers.
+You're still testing and learning—trying to prove your idea works and solve a real problem.

 Josephine Too